Change-point regression with a smooth additive disturbance: Methodology

-One could use any other piecewise constant change-point estimator instead.
-However, we decided for $\PELT$ not only because it is a fast and well-working method, but rather since the fused Lasso can be interpreted as convex relaxation of it.
-In fact it would be desirable to replace the fused Lasso in \eqref{eq:modifiedFusedLasso} by $\PELT$, but the resulting non-convex optimisation problem is computationally challenging.

-This first postfilter step is particularly important when the selected bandwidth is large, since then the precondition effect of the smoothing matrix is small and even non-existent if the selected bandwidth is infinity and the initial step of $\PCpluS$ is equivalent to applying the fused Lasso.
-However, when the bandwidth is large a potential overestimation of the change-points does not effect the estimation of the smooth function much, only of the piecewise constant function which however is not used in the following post-filtering step.
-Hence, the postfilter step is able to correct for this.

-Secondly, underestimation of the jump size was caused by the total variation penalty.
-A penalty is not required when we know the number of change-points (and their locations).
-Hence, in the second postfilter step we repeat \eqref{eq:modifiedFusedLasso} without penalisation but with changes restricted to the change-point locations estimated by $\PELT$.
-This step is equivalent to \eqref{eq:leastSquares}, but with (potentially) multiple change-points and hence multiple regressors.
-More precisely, let $0<\hat{\tau}_1<\cdots<\hat{\tau}_{\hat{K}}<1$ be the estimated change-points and $\hat{J}:=\{n\hat{\tau}_1,\ldots,n\hat{\tau}_{\hat{K}}\}$.
-Then, we re-estimate $\textbf{f}$ and $\textbf{g}$ by
+As discussed above, a second issue with the fused Lasso penalty is that it tends to result in underestimation of the jump sizes.
+To handle this, in a second post-processing step we repeat \eqref{eq:modifiedFusedLasso} without penalisation but with changes restricted to the change-point locations estimated in $\tilde{f}$.
+This step is equivalent to \eqref{eq:leastSquares}, but with (potentially) multiple change-points encoded by multiple regressors.
+More precisely, let $0<\hat{\tau}_1<\cdots<\hat{\tau}_{\hat{K}}<1$ be the change-points estimated in $\tilde{f}$ and set $\hat{J}:=\{n\hat{\tau}_1,\ldots,n\hat{\tau}_{\hat{K}}\}$.
+Our final `$\PCpluS$' estimators for $f$ and $g$ are given by